imrafaelmerino/java-fun/docs/README.md

 ```

-A Gen is a function that takes a Random (the seed) and returns a lazy computation of a type O.
+A Gen is a function that takes a seed of type Random and returns a lazy computation of a type O.
 Laziness is key in order to be able to compose generators easily.

 There are two crucial static factory methods to create generators:

-- arbitrary, that produces a uniform distribution of values
+- **arbitrary**, that produces a uniform distribution of values
-- biased, that generates values that are proven to cause more bugs in our code with a higher
+- **biased**, that generates values that are proven to cause more bugs in our code with a higher
 probability than regular values.
 This is vital to do Property Based Testing.

 You can create any generator just implementing the interface Gen. Nevertheless there are a lot